 Before you actually download Android 12, you'll want to know if it's even worth downloading.
 In short, what are you getting from this version of Android that you don't get from Android 11?

 The biggest change is a dramatic change in style.
 Android 12 was the debut of Google's new design language, called Material You.
 Buttons are bigger and bolder, with more rounded edges.
 The rise of huge devices means Google isn't worried too much about screen space anymore, and that shows in Android 12's design.
 These larger buttons and sliders mean everything is easier to spot and — crucially, for many — easier for fast-moving fingers to select accurately.

 The bigger buttons mean the notification shade gets a big rework, with buttons now being much larger and easier to toggle.
 There are also new privacy controls, courtesy of the Privacy Dashboard, which let you see which apps you've given permissions to, as well as a timeline of when apps have accessed your location data.

 Those are some of the biggest new features, but they're not the only ones.
 Our Android 12 news post has a full breakdown of everything Google is bringing to the table with Android 12.

-So you’ve got your phone, and you’re ready to plunge into the cold waters of a software beta.
-Where do you start?
-Well, start by backing up your Android phone’s data, as installing the developer beta involves completely wiping your phone.
+But enough about all that — how do you actually get going?
+Well, start by backing up your device.
+Big updates like these don't wipe your data like they used to, but accidents do happen, and it's worth backing up just in case.
 We have a guide on backing up your Android phone, so make sure to do your due diligence before you start, as no one wants to lose data.